The Ford Motor Co. Mission Statement

 As the inventor of the moving assembly line, Henry Ford was definitely in alignment with the "working together" and "lean" parts of today's Ford Motor Company Mission.
 And since Ford had a plant in Canada even before the Model T was released to the public, he would agree with Ford's "global enterprise" today.

 It's unlikely that Henry Ford had any idea how much he would "make people's lives better," but in retrospect, it's undeniable that the Ford Motor Company has done just that.
 It's likely that Ford, the man, would be pleased that today's Ford, the company, will continue to do so.

 In fact, since the beginning of Ford Motor Company, all CEO's have been direct descendants of Henry Ford, himself.
-As of 2015, Ford is the fifth largest family-owned business in the world.
 It is the Ford heirs who are ensuring that Henry Ford's vision and philosophy lives on.